Spring Born is a 2.5-acre indoor farm located in Silt, CO. We grow USDA-certified organic leafy greens in a large-scale, automated greenhouse.

 Yes, we use a fertilizer that’s approved by the USDA organic program.
 The fertilizer is applied to the organic peat via our smart irrigation system.

-We grow our greens in nutritious, organic peat and we’ve chosen this option because we’re prioritizing flavor.
+We grow our greens in nutritious, USDA-certified organic compost and we’ve chosen this option because we’re prioritizing flavor.
 In addition, our integrated greenhouse model – with growing, harvesting, packing, and shipping occurring at the same facility – allows us to shorten the supply chain and get greens to stores faster.
 We think freshness always tastes better!

 Yes, we follow the GLOBAL G.A.P. food safety program.